1912 NY Giants Jersey with blue pinstripes for Throwback Jersey Day.

 The soon-to-be departed was a 70-year old colleague and friend of my father’s for four decades and in that time my father had sent him a quantity of business from which he had benefited.
 Through hard work and dedication to the science of his profession he had earned well and had treated himself and his wife to the surroundings in which they had been planted for the last twenty-five years; a beautiful suburban six-bedroom, three-bath home.
 Childless, their resources went not to progeny, but instead to the building of a community of their people in northern New Jersey.

-I knew that despite their immigration to these United States, my hosts had clung tightly to the traditions of South Indian culture, and believed women should keep their own carefully-ordained place in the company of men.
-So I intended a comfortable time behind heavy doors closed to the bitter cold, my soul warmed by the fireside of my host, sipping his brandy and discussing the bodies politic and geographic as his wife attended our desires for snacks and refreshed drinks from time to time.
+I knew that despite their immigration to these United States, my hosts had clung tightly to the traditions of South Indian culture.
+Women kept their own carefully-ordained place in the company of men, as men did in the company of women.
+So I intended a comfortable time behind heavy doors closed to the bitter cold, my soul warmed by the fireside of my hosts, sipping their brandy and discussing the bodies politic and geographic, attended with snacks and refreshed drinks from time to time.
 I thought I’d make myself available occasionally to wash a dish or two in exchange, perhaps a trip to market to lend a hand.
 This is how our time had begun before my host’s untimely demise.

-We are a proud lot of liars and hypocrites whose culture allows for the manipulation of the universe toward our own ends at any cost under the auspice of our belief in dharma.
+We are a proud lot whose culture allows for the manipulation of the universe toward our own ends at any cost under the auspice of our belief in dharma.
 It is our complete acceptance of the universe’s larger workings which allows this state of mind.
 It shall sort, indeed, has already sorted it out.

 This might be a confusing position for the western mind to understand, as many believe in the knowability of answers and of the mind of God in some personage, a God who rewards truth and justice and balances acts pure and impure.
 But then again, the westerner often takes the so-called “big bang” as a zero-point, supposes it the dawn of time, while we find this to be a very shallow view.
 We know an infinite number of times, dawning and dusking eternal.

-Such matters my host and I had already taken to discussing upon the first day of my arrival when I met the woman around whom this tale is centered.
+Such matters my host and I had already taken to discussing upon the first day of my arrival when I met one woman around whom this tale would later revolve.
 He had just finished saying to me, “The Iliad and the Odyssey taken together are but one-eighth the length of the Mahabarata,” when she walked into the room and delivered a snack tray for our consideration.
 How she moved.

 Her name was Priya and to my eyes never had a more beautiful creature walked this earth.
 Beauty like only the daughter of Death herself as a vision walked.
 The only sufficient words are in the vernacular and so from here I continue in such timbre so I may better illustrate the point:

 Chocolate.
-Baby-sweet, dark chocolate skin and ink-black eyes which reflect the soul of anyone who peered within them.
-Thick, jet-black hair surrounded the gentle curves of her face and fell to her shoulders.
+Sweet, dark chocolate skin and ink-black eyes which reflect the soul of anyone who peered within them.
+Thick, jet-black hair surrounded her oval face and fell to her shoulders.
 Her hips were well-rounded and her breasts were gloriously full.
-She has that beauty only young Indian women have when they are capable of driving a man to the wild impulse of marriage because they think they can own them thus.
+She had that beauty only young Indian women have when they are capable of driving a man to the wild impulse of marriage because they think they can possess them thus.